LourensWalters/cor_art_dis/battery_island/README.md

 --------

-Please feel free to checkout the code, run it and improve it as you see fit.
-In particular, I am interested in the following changes:
+Please feel free to check out the code, run it and improve it as you see fit.

-* Better design pattern usage within OO e.g. factory and facade patterns for file loading.
-* Interfaces for reading files from different input sources e.g. JSON files.
-* Better visualisation of results, more Exploratory Data Analysis on the data.

-**To Note: Before running the code you will need do download the data.**
+**To Note: Before running the code you will need to download the data.**

 * You can download the data here:
   [Data](https://drive.google.com/drive/folders/1JPBqZARmIS2ZnMdHuGr49qHGFN5OAAzB?usp=sharing)